MPourjam/MSD-Documents/docs/source/Registration/dataset_16S_submit.rst

     :alt: Filled Template - from Sequencer to Paired Sequencing
     :class: dat16s_registration_scsh

-    All datasets have been sequenced with Illumina MiSeq machine, same preparatoin protocol, same sequencing protocol and all of them are paired-end.
+    All datasets have been sequenced with Illumina MiSeq machine, same preparation protocol, same sequencing protocol and all of them are paired-end.